-A Yes, all Medicare Administrative Contractors (MACs) cover this procedure code when performed in accordance with the FDA approved directions for use, and in conjunction with medically necessary cataract surgery.
-Currently, these claims and the medical records are often subject to review by the MACs.
+A Yes, all Medicare Administrative Contractors (MACs) cover this procedure when performed in accordance with the FDA-approved directions for use, and in conjunction with medically necessary cataract surgery.

 Q What is the global period for 0191T?

-A In the Medicare Physician Fee Schedule, there is no assigned interval for the global surgery period for 0191T.
+A In the Medicare Physician Fee Schedule, there is no assigned interval for the global surgery period for 0191T or any Category III code.
 The global period for concurrent cataract surgery is 90 days, and it is not feasible to separate the follow-up for the two procedures.
 As a practical matter, the known interval outweighs the unknown interval.

 Q What does Medicare allow for 0191T?

-In the ASC, the allowed amount for cataract surgery is $977, which is also paid, but at 50% for the multiple procedure.
-In the HOPD, the C-APC does not permit an additional payment for cataract surgery – it’s bundled.4
+In the ASC, the allowed amount for cataract surgery is $1,013, which is also paid, but at 50% for the multiple procedure.
+In the HOPD, the C-APC does not permit an additional payment for cataract surgery – it’s bundled.3

 In our experience, there are considerable local variations in payment rates, particular for surgeons.